isaacchua0309/tp/docs/UserGuide.md

 #### Adding a Friend

-Add your sports buddies to FitFriends with details that matter for planning activities.
+Add your sports friends to your FitFriends list with details that matter for planning activities.

 **Format**:
 ```